In Brighton & Hove there are around 16,000 households who are unable to afford their heat and power costs.

 This means that the best long-term solution for people who are concerned about high energy costs if to take action to reduce heat loss in their home.
 This could be through the introduction of small measures like draught-excluders or secondary-glazing, or by accessing grants for more significant improvements like wall insulation.

-BHESCo’s advice to households is to focus on reducing energy costs by installing energy saving measures in the home and being frugal with heating where possible.
+BHESCo’s advice to households is to focus on reducing energy costs by installing energy saving measures in the home and being mindful about using your heating.

 Installing simple, affordable energy saving measures will help to make your home more thermally efficient, keeping in the heat which comes from your radiators, and preventing warm air from escaping.
 Not only will this lead to a warmer and more comfortable home, it will reduce the amount of money you spend on energy bills, because you will not need to use so much.